 Beeswax is a common ingredient found in almost everything.

 It’s also the sneakiest and can go unnoticed.
 It’s responsible for the coating on apples to make them appear fresh for longer.

-It’s also used as a coating in sweets, candies, and in cheese production to seal out air, preventing mold formation and spoilage.
-Substitute With Carnauba Wax.
+It’s also used as a coating in sweets, candies, and cheese production to seal out air, preventing mold formation and spoilage.
+Substitute with Carnauba Wax.

 Isinglass is a type of gelatin obtained from dried swim bladders of fish; therefore, it’s not suitable for vegans.

 It’s commonly used in the brewing industry as a fining and clarifying agent for wine and some types of beer.